GHOST-Aram/db-populator/README.md

 export const Todo = model<ITodo, TodoModel>('Todo', todoSchema)
 ```

 We will use the above model to upload data to the database.

 Next, we fetch the raw data that we will use to creat documents from the model.

 ## 2. Fecth data
 In the previous step, we created a model for our data.
-In this section, we will get the raw data that we will use to create documents.We will fetch the raw data [this fake data API](https://jsonplaceholder.typicode.com).
+In this section, we will get the raw data that we will use to create documents.
+We will fetch the raw data [this fake data API](https://jsonplaceholder.typicode.com).

-Below is the code snippet for fetching the raw data.
+Below is the code snippet that fetches the raw data.

 ```
 (async() =>{